Wind Power Overview

 Audubon's Position on Wind Power

-In order to prevent species extinctions and other catastrophic impacts of climate change, scientists say we must reduce global warming emissions by at least 80 percent by 2050.
-Reducing pollution from fossil fuels to this degree will require rapidly expanding energy and fuel efficiency, renewable energy and alternative fuels, and changes in land use, agriculture, and transportation.
-To avoid catastrophe, we need to do all of these.
+Scientists also agree that in order to help prevent species extinctions and other catastrophic effects of climate change, we must significantly reduce pollution from fossil fuels as quickly as possible.
+This will require rapidly expanding energy efficiency, renewable energy, and alternative fuels and making changes in land use, agriculture, and transportation.

-Wind power is an important part of the strategy to combat global warming.
+Properly sited wind power is an important part of the strategy to combat climate change.
 Wind power is currently the most economically competitive form of renewable energy.
-As of December 2011, it provides nearly 47,000 megawatts of power in the United States, enough to provide electricity for more than 12 million households.
+As of October 2013, it provides more than 60,000 megawatts of power in the United States.
 With the current transmission infrastructure, the Department of Energy estimates that wind has the potential to generate 20 percent of the nation's energy.
 Every megawatt-hour produced by wind energy avoids an average of 1,220 pounds of carbon dioxide emissions.
-If the United States obtains 20 percent of its electricity from wind power by 2020, it will reduce global warming emissions equivalent to taking 71 million cars off the road or planting 104 million acres of trees.
-Expanding wind power instead of fossil fuels also avoids the wildlife and human health impacts of oil and gas drilling, coal mining and fossil fuel burning.
+If the United States obtains 20 percent of its electricity from wind power by 2020, it will reduce greenhouse gas emissions equivalent to taking 71 million cars off the road or planting 104 million acres of trees.
+Expanding wind power instead of fossil fuels also avoids the wildlife and human health impacts of oil and gas drilling, coal mining, and burning fossil fuels.

-Audubon also encourages wind developers and permitting agencies to consult with wildlife experts, including Audubon staff and local chapters, to help inform study and siting decisions.
+Audubon encourages wind developers and permitting agencies to consult with wildlife experts, including Audubon staff and chapters, to help inform study and siting decisions.

-Camille Parmesan and Gary Yohe, University of Texas at Austin, as cited in Audubon November-December 2007.
+Camille Parmesan and Gary Yohe, University of Texas at Austin, as cited in the November-December 2007 issue of Audubon magazine.